Lack of public speaking confidence, whether with peers or strangers, is considered a social anxiety disorder.

 Switch Perspective To Create A Positive, Confident Mindset

-The same holds true for you and your ability to speak confidently.
-Public speakers often think it’s about them and what they know.
-Nothing could be further from the truth.
+This same concept of “being of service” applies to your ability to speak confidently.
+Public speakers are often very self-focussed.
+They think it’s about them and what they know.
+That they’re being measured, being judged.
+But nothing could be further from the truth.

-A simple technique to start connecting to your audience is to direct the content to point at them using statements such as, “This is something you’ve probably experienced” or “Have you noticed…?”
+A simple technique to start connecting with your audience better in the speech itself is to direct the content to point at them.
+You can use phrasing such as “This is something you’ve probably experienced” or “Have you noticed…?”

 Most people who gather to listen to your presentation or speech are on your side.
-They would not be investing their time to attend.
-There is a caveat here.
-You will never be able to please everyone.
-That’s a perfectionist perspective that is unattainable.
+They would not be investing their time to attend if they weren’t rooting for you and believe that what you have to say will benefit them.
+One caveat, of course, is that you will never be able to please everyone.
+(That’s a perfectionist perspective and it’s unattainable.)

-Pro Tip: Increase your comfort level (and your confidence) when you arrive at your speaking event by reaching out and introducing yourself to others and find out why they are attending.
+Pro Tip: Increase your comfort level (and your confidence) when you arrive at your speaking event by reaching out and introducing yourself to others.
+Find out why they decided to attend the event.
 It’ll be easier to create an interactive presentation when you know who’s in the room and what they want to learn from you.

 Focus On The Message You Want To Send

-Take the time to know what your audience wants to hear.
+Take the time to learn what your audience wants to hear.

 Your audience wants to learn from you and pull nuggets of information they can use themselves or take back to their team(s).

-Use a whiteboard or large sheets of drawing paper and brainstorm what is it your audience wants to learn from you.
-Think about questions that colleagues or clients have asked you about your specialty.
-Check out forums like Quora, which provide an opportunistic insight into what questions are being asked.
+Practically speaking, one way to do this is to use a whiteboard and brainstorm what you think your audience wants to learn from you.
+For inspiration, think about questions that colleagues or clients have asked you.
+Check out online discussion forums like Quora or Reddit, which can provide insights into what questions are being asked.

-Consider too that audiences can be different in how they learn.
-How can you deliver your message in a way that they can easily understand and run with your ideas and expertise?
+Consider too that audiences can differ in how they learn best.
+How can you deliver your message in a way that they can easily understand?
+So that they can run with your ideas and implement them into their lives?

 Visualize Your Public Speaking Success